FluxML/Flux.jl/docs/src/models/recurrence.md

 ```julia
 m = Chain(RNN(2, 5), Dense(5, 1))
 ```
-In this example, each output has two components.
+In this example, each output has only one component.

 ## Working with sequences